MicrosoftDocs/Viva/Viva/insights/personal/teams/new/network.md

 You can add someone to your important people list in a couple of ways:

 * At the top of your **Network** page, you might notice they're a suggested contact.
-To add them to your important list, just select the **Pin** icon, which looks like a star.
+To add them to your important list, just select the **Pin** button.
 * If the person you want to pin isn't suggested, use the search bar just above your collaborator map.
 Type in their name, and then select **Pin**.

 To remove someone from your important people list, do the reverse: select the **Pin** icon, which looks like a star.
 To quickly find a contact, use the search bar.